-- Successful completion of a certificate program in Electrical Technology; Heating, Ventilation, Air Conditioning, and Refrigeration; or Maintenance Technician from SJVC (or an equivalent program at an institution that is recognized by the Council for Higher Education Accreditation) - Successful completion of a minimum of 30.0 units of lower-division courses (see Section 2, Transfer of Credit)
+• Successful completion of a certificate program in Aviation Maintenance Technology; Electrical Technology; Heating, Ventilation, Air Conditioning, and Refrigeration; or Maintenance Technician from San Joaquin Valley College, with a minimum of 30.0 units of lower-division courses.

-Successful completion of the courses listed below
+• Successful completion of the courses listed below.